-Finally, if you make SEO a priority – fortunately! -I also recommend using the Yoast SEO plugin and reading Alex's article that tackles the subject.
+Finally, if you make SEO a priority – thankfully! – I also recommend using the Yoast SEO plugin and reading Alex's article that tackles the subject.

-Not to mention that Google's Mobile First index, which considers the mobile version of your site to be its “real” version, continues to be deployed.
+Not to mention that Google's Mobile First index, which considers the mobile version of your website to be its “real” version, continues to be deployed.

 With Beaver Builder, there's no fear on that side.
-The theme and extension are perfectly responsive.
+The theme and plugin are perfectly responsive.

 You can check the rendering from the editor's frontend, or reduce the size of your browser to get a real-time rendering.

-At the text level, you can also choose whether or not to display it on a particular device.
+With regards to the text, you can also choose whether or not to display it on a particular device.

 The headers (titles) modules also allow you to directly manage the font size on mobile phones, for example.